Tr3yWay996/web/docs/pages/about/changelog/alpha-3ZX.md

 - New installation timestamp placeholder: `^#timestamp#^`
 - New public directory placeholder: `^#publicpath#^`
 - Add website button icon for Patreon, Reddit and Trello.
+- Uninstallation script has been added that allows extensions to remove extension files that Blueprint cannot keep track of.

 <br/>